vivekbarsagadey/loginx/docs/prompts-reference.md

 ### Pre-existing Prompts from `.github/prompts`

-WhizFlow CMS has 29 specialized agent prompts.
+LoginX uses specialized agent prompts for mobile authentication development.
 After comprehensive review, **20 prompts are highly useful** while 9 are redundant or have narrow use cases.

 ---